Lead Response System Cost: $8K One-Time (2026)

 It’s response time.

 Not off by a day — off by an hour.
 Sometimes fifteen minutes.
-Leads that go unanswered for 30 minutes convert at a fraction of the rate of leads that got a text back in the first five.
 The system I’m describing here closes that gap: every inbound lead gets a real response, gets qualified, and either books or escalates to you — before you’ve finished the job you’re on.

-Short answer: An AI lead response system captures any inquiry the moment it arrives, sends an immediate reply, qualifies the prospect with 2–3 questions, books or pings the owner, and logs everything to your CRM — automatically, around the clock.
-The goal is under 5 minutes from first contact to first response, even at 11pm on a Sunday.
+Short answer: A lead response system catches every inquiry the moment it arrives, replies within 60 seconds, qualifies the prospect with 2–3 questions, then books the job or pings you, and logs it all to your CRM — around the clock.
+The target is under 5 minutes from first contact to first response, even at 11pm on a Sunday.
+You can build one yourself in 3–5 weeks, or I deploy the full setup for $8,000 one-time — no monthly subscription.

 Why response time decides more deals than you think